connornishijima/Lixie-projects/README.md

 # Lixie Projects
 Here are several uses for your new Lixie dsiplays!
-Some are written by myself, and I will add any of your own you have made as long as the documentation is good!
+Some are written by myself, and I will add any of your own you've made as long as the documentation is good!

 - ESP8266
   - [Live Wordpress Visitor Count